J. Frank Duryea

-James Frank Duryea (October 8, 1869 – February 15, 1967) was an American engineer and inventor who, with his brother Charles (1861–1938), made the first American gasoline-powered automobile.
+James Frank Duryea (October 8, 1869 – February 15, 1967) was an American engineer and inventor who, with his brother Charles (1861–1938), made the second American gasoline-powered automobile, but were the first outside of Europe to invent, manufacture, and sell their vehicles.

 Biography

 The brothers were born in Illinois, Charles in Canton, Illinois, in 1861 and Frank in Washburn, Illinois, in 1869.
 Both graduated from high school.
 Charles moved to Washington, D.C., to work in the bicycle business.
 Frank followed closely on his heels in 1888.
 Two more moves in as many years brought the Duryea brothers to Springfield, Massachusetts.
 Charles had already earned a reputation for unusual design elements in his "sylph" bicycle, with a smaller wheel in front and a steering lever on the sides of the seat.
 Said one colleague, "Charles, it's a freak."

 The two brothers researched the internal combustion engine at the Springfield public library.
 Charles drew the designs and made the connection with their chief investor, Erwin Markham.
 Markham provided $1,000, which paid for space in an old machine shop, a collection of cast-off parts, including an old phaeton buggy, and Frank's $3-a-day salary.
 Charles went back to Illinois to follow other pursuits.

 Frank worked ten hours a day to make Charles's design a reality.
 Over the course of four road tests, Frank changed those designs in significant ways.
 By trial-and-error, Frank worked out problems of ignition, carburetion, and transmission.
 He devised a method of muffling the engine's extreme noise with a wooden box.
 In January 1894 Frank made what he believed was his first successful road test.

 A total of three times Erwin Markham agreed to provide money, but when it came time to put the vehicle in production he backed out.
 175 other investors stepped forward to buy $100 shares.
 Frank was awarded 160 shares, and Charles was given 320.
 The Duryea Motor Wagon Company was established in 1895.
 It was incorporated in September 1895, two months before the Chicago Times-Herald race.